 Owls of the Mission Valley

-Itinerary: (subject to change due to trail closures and weather) We will begin at 9:30 a.m. with an introduction to Montana owls and then head out and drive the back roads to search for owls.
-We will spend time in the field looking and learning about the natural history of Montana’s owls.
+Itinerary: (subject to change due to trail closures and weather) We will begin at 9:30 a.m. with an introduction to Montana owls before heading out to drive the backroads in search of owls.
+We will spend time in the field looking and learning about the natural history of Montana’s owls, and other interesting facts.
 We will have our lunch in the field and may make a visit to the Owl Research Institute in the afternoon.
 The course will end by 4 p.m. and will not be cancelled due to weather.

-Physical Requirements: Easy hikes.
-We will be taking short cross-country hikes looking for tree holes, whitewash and other signs of owls and their habitats.
+Physical Requirements: Easy to little difficulty.
+We will be taking short off trail hikes looking for tree holes, whitewash and other signs of owls and their habitats.

 Academic Credit: Please see our ‘2021 Academic Credit’ link on our website to learn about OPI credit for our courses.